-Launching in 2012, AMS (Amazon Marketing Services) journeyed through a number of iterations before arriving at its current sophisticated state.
-AMS seeks to fill the needs of sellers and vendors both established and unestablished, large and small, by offering “numerous advertising capabilities".
+Launching in 2012, Amazon Advertising (formerly Amazon Marketing Services) journeyed through a number of iterations before arriving at its current sophisticated state.
+Amazon Advertising seeks to fill the needs of sellers and vendors both established and unestablished, large and small, by offering “numerous advertising capabilities".

 Amazon's Advertising Platform